 You can never be too careful when it comes to safeguarding your organization against the expensive and damaging effects of copyright and IP violations.
 However, you know your organization best.
 Only implement safeguards that will work for you.
 If your EULA terms change from month to month, you may struggle to keep these up-to-date and relevant for users.
 If that’s the case, spend your time on harder-hitting optimizations like improving permission levels and metadata.

 Depending on the DAM system, you should be able to attach most (if not all) file types to an asset.
-Attach everything from spec sheets to directions, copyright licenses, EULAs, attribution requirements and more!
+Attach everything from spec sheets to directions, copyright licenses, EULAs, attribution requirements, and more!
 Think about the information your different user groups may need.
 If you work with designers, give them information about approved use cases.
 After all, they may need to know if they can use a stock image in both a web and print design, or if they can create derivative work from or based on a photograph.
 Most of all, know your user base.
-This will help define what information is beneficial as an attachment for your users.
+This will help you define what information is beneficial as an attachment for your users.

 Even with just a handful of stock photos in your content library, manually tracking when rights-managed licenses expire can be a painful task.
 Instead, set up notifications, so you’re automatically notified via email or an in-system alert when an expiration date is approaching.
 Notifications ensure you have enough lead time to extend or renew a license that’s still in use.
 You may even want to set multiple notifications leading up to the expiration date, so you have adequate time and can check usage stats and consult with users at various points before making a decision.
 For some, notifications 60 days, 30 days, and 10 days from expiration is perfect.
 For others, it’s too much.
 You’ll need to determine the right balance.

 We discussed how notifications can help you manage expiration dates and give you time to determine what’s working and not working with your stock photos.
 When doing this, always talk with your users.
 The qualitative insights you can gather from a conversation are invaluable.
-Although, “the numbers don’t lie,” you can misinterpret them.
+Although “the numbers don’t lie,” you can misinterpret them.
 For example, maybe teams are using a particular asset because it’s the best option, but they have ideas for a better alternative.
-Talking with your users helps you understand your data on a deeper level, and gives you peace of mind that your acting on the right conclusions.
+Talking with your users helps you understand your data on a deeper level, and gives you peace of mind that you’re acting on the right conclusions.